markusul/SDForest/README.md

 #> OOB spectral loss:  0.15
 ```

-You can also estimate just one Spectral Deconfounded Tree (SDTree) using
+You can also estimate just one Spectral Deconfounded Regression Tree
-the `SDTree` function.
+using the `SDTree` function.

 ``` r
 causal_Tree <- SDTree(Y ~ ., train_data, cp = 0.03)